jacobputhoff/jacobputhoff.github.io/9 - Resume/Jacob Puthoff's Resume.md

 ###### **References**

-- Craig swarts:currently class A cdl driver for Cheeseman transport (937) 214-6920
+- Craig swarts: Class A cdl driver for Cheeseman transport (937) 214-6920

-- Mike Jaeger:Supervisor for American Trim in Wapakoneta (419) 953-6127
+- Mike Jaeger: Supervisor for American Trim in Wapakoneta (419) 953-6127